Below, Student Life have created a page outlining your responsibilities as a visa holder and of things you need to be aware of.

 One of the requirements of your visa is to keep UEA, the Home Office and the police (if you are required to register with the police) informed of any changes to your personal details.

-If you change your name, gender or nationality, please contact Student Life, as well as your Hub to update your information.
+If you change your name, gender or nationality, please contact Student Life, as well as your School to update your information.
 You may need to send us additional documents to verify the change.

 If your personal details change since your BRP card was issued, you will need to update the Home Office by completing a Change of Circumstances form.

 You would need to use this form if any of the following apply: